thiagola92/la-stopwatch/README.md

     sleep(1)
 ```

-But you can interact with `Stopwatch` inside the context manager.
+The advantage of context manager is that you can interact with `Stopwatch` during the scope.

 ```python
 from time import sleep